leela-zero/leela-zero/README.md

 * zlib library (zlib1g & zlib1g-dev on Debian/Ubuntu)
 * Standard OpenCL C headers (opencl-headers on Debian/Ubuntu, or at https://github.com/KhronosGroup/OpenCL-Headers/tree/master/opencl22/)
-* Standard OpenCL C++ headers (opencl-headers on Debian/Ubuntu, or at https://github.com/KhronosGroup/OpenCL-CLHPP, you can just copy input_cl.hpp into CL/cl2.hpp)
 * OpenCL ICD loader (ocl-icd-libopencl1 on Debian/Ubuntu, or reference implementation at https://github.com/KhronosGroup/OpenCL-ICD-Loader)
 * An OpenCL capable device, preferably a very, very fast GPU, with drivers (OpenCL 1.2 support should be enough, even OpenCL 1.1 might work)
-* The program has been tested on Windows, Linux and MacOS.
+* The program has been tested on Windows, Linux and macOS.

 ## Example of compiling and running - Ubuntu